|

 Cláudia Reis

-This vegan spice cake is a cruelty-free twist on the classic French pain d’épices.
-It combines the warmth of spices like ginger, nutmeg, cinnamon, and cloves with the sweetness of agave syrup and the citrusy notes of orange juice and zest.
-It’s perfect as a sweet snack or dessert.
+This spice cake is a vegan version of the French classic pain d'épices.
+It combines the warmth of spices with the sweetness of agave syrup and the citrus notes of orange juice and zest.

 Prep Time 10 minutes